Lamden/contracting-docs/docs/concepts/time.md

 d = datetime.datetime(year, month, day, hour=0, minute=0, microsecond=0)
 ```

-`Datetime` is a pretty close mapping to the Python Datetime object.
+`datetime` is a pretty close mapping to the Python Datetime object.
 It requires the year, month, and day at the very least to initialize.
 All times are in UTC+0.

 #### Comparisons

-A valid `Datetime` comparison takes another `Datetime` on the right side of the comparison.
+A valid `datetime` comparison takes another `datetime` on the right side of the comparison.
 All comparisons return `True` or `False`.

 ```python
 d1 = datetime.datetime(year=2019, month=10, day=10)